 CUSTOMER IDENTIFICATION AND PATRIOT ACT INFORMATION

-Only the authorized signature(s) of the Account owner, or your authorized representative (i.e. your authorized power of attorney), as listed in the applicable signature card, Account application, or other Account documentation on file with the Bank for an Account will be honored by the Bank in connection with deposits and withdrawals, or the transaction of other business relating to that Account.
+Only the authorized signature(s) of the Account owner, or the Account owner’s authorized representative, as listed in the applicable signature card, Account application, or other Account documentation on file with the Bank for an Account will be honored by the Bank in connection with deposits and withdrawals, or the transaction of other business relating to that Account.
 To change the signing authority, we must receive specific written notice of the change of signing authority and be given a reasonable amount of time to conform to that change.

 STATEMENTS; NOTICE OF ERRORS.

 You must notify us in writing within thirty (30) days after we mail a statement or otherwise make a statement available if you did not receive your scheduled statement.

 If you do not notify us of an unauthorized signature, or any other error or alteration within thirty (30) days after the first statement has been sent on which the error appeared, you cannot assert the unauthorized signature or alteration against us and you cannot assert any unauthorized signatures or alterations by the same person or petricirsons on Items paid by us after the reasonable time mentioned above elapses, but before we receive your notice.
 As used herein, “Item” means all transactions, credits and debits to your account, including but not limited to checks, fees, service charges, Automated Clearing House (“ACH”) entries, funds transfers, cash withdrawals, Card transactions, Personal Online Banking (“Online Banking”) transactions, wire transfers and other amounts that are added to or subtracted from your Account.